vacp2p/rfc/content/docs/rfcs/17/README.md

 ## RateLimitProof

 The `proof` field is an array of 256 bytes and carries the zkSNARK proof as explained in the [Publishing process](##Publishing).
-The proof asserts that:
-1. The message publisher is the current member of the group i.e., her/his identity commitment key is part of the membership group Merkle tree with the root `merkle_root`.
-2. `share_x` and `share_y`  are correctly computed.
-3. The `nullifier` is constructed correctly.

 Other fields of the `RateLimitProof` message are the public inputs to the [rln circuit](/spec/32) and used for the generation of the `proof`.